 To unify the commercial brands under Prysmian Group, we launched an employee stock ownership plan—the first of its kind in Italy—in only five weeks.
 Dubbed YES (Your Employee Stock), the plan allows employees worldwide to buy Prysmian Group shares at a favorable price, increasing employee commitment, clarity, and loyalty, as well as cementing internal culture post-merger.

-The success of YES’s first wave went beyond all expectations—over 35% of eligible employees subscribed, soundly beating our benchmark of 20%—with the percentage exceeding 70% in some countries.
-The success of YES solidified Prysmian’s brand strength internally and externally, empowering employees by giving them ownership of their own company, and reasserting Prysmian Group’s position as not merely the largest brand in their market, but the leader.
+The results of YES’s first wave went beyond all expectations—over 35% of eligible employees subscribed, soundly beating our benchmark of 20%—with the percentage exceeding 70% in some countries.
+At the end of the second wave, 53% of eligible employees said YES, with an increase of 9% in a single year.
+Today, 7,400 employees are shareholders with 1.7 million shares held between them.
+The success of YES solidified Prysmian’s brand strength internally and externally, empowering employees by giving them ownership of their own company, and reasserting Prysmian Group’s position as not merely the largest brand in its market, but the leader